Mike-Makaryshyn/movies-test-task-react-redux-docker/README.md

     docker run --name movies_client -p 3000:3000 -e REACT_APP_API_URL=http://localhost:8000/api/v1 mikemakaryshyn/movies-image
     ```

-> Note: You are able to configure REACT_APP_API_URL there.
-If your local docker server runs on another port you can write it directly in console and the client server will get this updated url.
-For instance, REACT_APP_API_URL=http://localhost:8001/api/v1
+> Note: You are able to configure REACT_APP_API_URL directly in your console.
+If your local docker server runs on another port you can change it directly in console and the client will get this updated url.
+By default port is 8000

 ## Technologies Used